 Buying a smaller multi-family dwelling can be a great investment for a wide-range of today’s home buyers, both in the short-term and long-term.
-For many investors, purchasing a 2-4 flat in Chicago is a savvy way to lower your mortgage payment or possibly even live for free if you’re able to find the right deal and/or put down enough money upfront.
+For many investors, purchasing a 2-4 flat multi family dwelling in Chicago is a savvy way to lower your mortgage payment or possibly even live for free if you’re able to find the right deal and/or put down enough money upfront.

 According to a recent study by the DePaul Institute For Housing Studies, however, 2-4 flats in Chicago are on the decline with many being converted into larger single-family homes or sometimes even completely demolished for a larger-scale development.

 Despite this shifting trend, though, 2-4 flats remain one of Chicago’s ideal entry points for first-time investors, especially if you know where to start your search.

 Lincoln Square is a quiet north side neighborhood with incredible upside.
 Easy access to the CTA Brown Line and an abundance of 2-4 flats with asking prices well-below what you ordinarily see in nearby locations such as Lakeview or Lincoln Park make it perfect for beginners, or possibly even a buyer looking for the right owner-occupant opportunity.

 - Close to public transit